An Asset is any valuable Item owned by a Company.

 - Item Code: An Item for the Asset must be a non-stock item, with "Is Asset" field checked.

-- Is Existing Asset: Check if you already have the asset, not purchased recently.
+- Is Existing Asset: Check if you already own the asset, not purchased recently.
 The asset could also have been carried forward from the previous Fiscal Year.
-The existing assets which are partially/fully depreciated can also be created/maintained for the future reference.
+The existing assets which are partially/fully depreciated can also be created/maintained for future reference.